Building a Future in Research

 Ph.D.
 Candidate, University of Chicago

-Seizing on the chance to start conducting research during her first year at Illinois Tech, Iva Veseli positioned her aptitude in the lab to help her success.Iva Veseli (BIOL/M.S.
-CS ’18)
+Seizing on the chance to start conducting research during her first year at Illinois Tech, Iva Veseli positioned her aptitude in the lab to help her success.Iva Veseli (BIOLOGY/M.S.
+COMPUTER SCIENCE ’18)

 During Iva Veseli’s first year at Illinois Tech, her adviser pointed her toward Jean-François Pombert’s lab, where she conducted research in computational biology for three years.